b-lukaszuk/RJ_BS_eng/contents/prediction.md

 (and we bear the consequences) or we try to find a better one.

 To understand what the auto-correlation means in our case let's do a thought experiment.
-Right now in the room I'm in the temperature is equal to 20 degrees of Celsius (68 deg.
+Right now in the room I am in the temperature is equal to 20 degrees of Celsius (68 deg.
 Fahrenheit).
-Which one is the more probable value of temperature in 1 minute from now: 0 deg.
+Which one is the more probable value of the temperature in 1 minute from now: 0 deg.
 Cels.
 (32 deg.
 Fahr.) or 21 deg.
 Cels.
 (70 deg.
 Fahr.)?
 I guess the latter is the more reasonable option.
-That is because the temperature one minute from now is a derivative of the temperature at present (e.g. both values are correlated).
+That is because the temperature one minute from now is a derivative of the temperature at present (i.e. both values are correlated).

-The same might be true in the [Icecream](https://vincentarelbundock.github.io/Rdatasets/doc/Ecdat/Icecream.html) data frame [`Temp` column that we used in our model (`iceMod2`)].
-We could try to remedy this by kind of removing our correlation, e.g. with `ice2 = ice[2:end, :]` and `ice2.TempDiff = ice[1:(end-1), :] .- ice[2:end, :]` and building our model a new.
+The same might be true for [Icecream](https://vincentarelbundock.github.io/Rdatasets/doc/Ecdat/Icecream.html) data frame, since it contains `Temp` column that we used in our model (`iceMod2`).
+We could try to remedy this by removing (kind of) the auto-correlation, e.g. with `ice2 = ice[2:end, :]` and `ice2.TempDiff = ice[1:(end-1), :] .- ice[2:end, :]` and building our model a new.
 This is what we will do in the next exercise (although we will try to automate the process a bit).

 To be continued ...